-Kayla Roosa, Freeland, Michigan.
-Rev. Roosa currently serves Freeland United Methodist.
+Kayla Roosa, Grand Ledge, Michigan.
+Rev. Roosa currently serves Grand Ledge First UMC.
 She holds an Associate Degree in Business Studies, a Bachelor of Arts degree in Finance from Northwood University and Master of Divinity degree from Garrett Evangelical Theological Seminary.

 Ed Ross, Kalamazoo, Michigan.
 Rev. Ross is a retired Elder in the United Methodist Church.
 Rev. Ross obtained his Master of Divinity from Methodist Theological School in Ohio in 1978 and his Bachelor of Arts in Secondary Education from Western Michigan University.
 Rev. Ross served multiple churches in Michigan since 1975.
-He is the past President of the Board for Love in the Name of Christ in Jackson, Michigan.
+He is a board member for the Center for Transformation, a group specializing in assisting returning felons to the community.
 Mr. Ross currently serves as the Vice Chair of the Board of Directors for the Foundation.